 If your server is located behind your firewall and using a CA-signed certificate is not possible, using a domain certificate is an acceptable solution.
 A domain certificate is an internal certificate signed by your organization's certificate authority.
 Using a domain certificate helps you reduce the cost of issuing certificates and eases certificate deployment, since certificates can be generated quickly within your organization for trusted internal use.

 Users within your domain will not experience any of the unexpected behavior or warning messages normally associated with a self-signed certificate, since the website has been verified by the domain certificate.
 However, domain certificates are not validated by an external CA, which means users visiting your site from outside your domain will not be able verify that your certificate really represents the party it claims to represent.
-External users will see browser warnings about the site being untrusted which may lead them to think that they are actually communicating with a malicious party and be turned away from your site.
+External users will see browser warnings about the site being untrusted which may lead them to think that they are communicating with a malicious party and be turned away from your site.

 A certificate signed only by the owner of the website is called a self-signed certificate.
 Self-signed certificates are commonly used on websites that are only available to users on the organization's internal (LAN) network.
 Since there is no need to verify the identity of the website, using a self-signed certificate ensures secure network communication within the organization.

-Creating a self-signed certificate should not be considered as a valid option for a production environment as it will lead to unexpected results and a poor experience for all users of the site.
+Creating a self-signed certificate should not be considered as a valid option for a production environment, as it will lead to unexpected results and a poor experience for all users of the site.

 Any web client, such as a web browser, connecting to a website using a self-signed certificate will display a warning that the site could not be verified as a trusted website.
-For information on how to suppress warnings from self-signed certificates, see Suppressing warnings from self-signed certificates.
+For information on how to suppress warnings from self-signed certificates, see Suppress warnings from self-signed certificates.